giruml34/giruml34.github.io/resume.md

 I am a Geography (GIS) and Data Science student at the University of Washington.
 I enjoy learning new technology tools, solving problems, and working with diverse communities.

-> “Learning is a process, not a finish line.”

 ---

 # Education